The store is out of what you need, creativity is running low and dinner hour is looming. What do you do? Turn to the beautiful basics.

 Tonight, it was roast chicken breasts.
 Start by searing them on the stovetop until golden brown, then finish by oven roasting.
 Easy, foolproof, and almost no recipe required.
 Success is guaranteed.

-The store was out of my favorite organic, boneless chicken breasts and there was but one package of organic bone-in breasts left.
+The store was out of boneless, skinless chicken breasts and there was but one package of bone-in breasts left.
 Amongst many shoppers, I quickly nabbed the last package to roast for dinner.
 I’ve never cooked roast chicken breast that my husband did not devour.

 Even without sauce, roast chicken breasts taste great when well seasoned, seared and finished in the oven.
 Once you do this you won’t need a recipe.
 It’s all about technique.
 Roasting chicken breasts will become one of your basic go-to solutions for getting dinner on the table.

 Start by trimming off the rib bones and any extra skin or fat with a cleaver or sharp heavy knife.
 This gets rid of extra little bones many people don’t like dealing with and makes for a much nicer, cleaner presentation.

 After trimming, season well with kosher or sea salt, black pepper and granulated garlic.
 Heat a stainless steel sauté pan, or fry pan over medium heat for a minute or two.
 Add 2 teaspoons of olive oil.
 The oil is hot when it moves around freely in the pan and liquifies.
 Don’t let it smoke, which is the sign it’s too hot.

 Place the chicken breasts in the pan top side (skin side) down.
 The chicken should sizzle when it hits the pan.
 Allow a golden crust to form, then turn breasts over and add wine (or broth).
 Allow liquid to cook down for one minute, then place chicken breasts on the rimmed baking sheet and pour liquid over the top and finish roasting in the oven.